Pockerman20/Personal_Expense_App/README.md

 # personal_expense_app

-A new Flutter project.
+A new Flutter project which is used to store and analyze the personal expenses of a person.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a Flutter application.From here I have learnt how to use widgets carefully and what's there use.

 A few resources to get you started if this is your first Flutter project: